bridge-core/docs/docs/guide/advanced/dash/index.md

 ### Standalone Build

 You can also run a standalone build of Dash.
-This build is orders of magnitudes faster than the built-in version Dash and it can be used independently of bridge.
+This build is orders of magnitudes faster than the built-in version of Dash and it can be used independently of bridge.
 We are going to refer to this variant of Dash as "standalone Dash".

 :::warning